ThomasHezard/RealTimeAudioProcessing/S2-CPP_OfflineAudioProcessor/README.md

 ```
 `INPUT` must be the path to a WAV mono audio file.
 You can use the provided file `Marimba.wav`.
 `OUTPUT` must be the path to a non-existing WAV audio file.
-For example, after building with cmake, while still inside the `build` folder:
+For example, after building with cmake, while still inside the `build` folder, you can run:
 ```
 ./OfflineAudioProcessor ../Marimba.wav ../output.wav
 ```